-As shown in the software block diagram, the IMU383 Series has a unit setting and profile block which configures the algorithm to user and application specific needs.
+As shown in the software block diagram, the IMU383 Series has a unit setting and profile block which configures the unit to user and application specific needs.
 This feature is one of the more powerful features in the IMU383 Series architecture as it allows the IMU383 Series to work in a wide range of commercial applications by settings different modes of operation for the IMU383 Series.

-Figure 4 IMU383 Series Software Block Diagram
+Figure 4: IMU383 Series software block diagram

-3.1 IMU383 Series Default Coordinate System
+3.1.
+Default coordinate system

-The IMU383 Series Inertial System default coordinate systems are shown in Figure 5.
+The IMU383 Series Inertial System default coordinate frame is shown in Figure 5.
 As with many elements of the IMU383 Series, the coordinate system is configurable with either NAV-VIEW or by sending the appropriate serial commands over the UART port.
 These configurable elements are known as Advanced Settings.
 This section of the manual describes the default coordinate system settings of the IMU383 Series when it leaves the factory.